Mohamed5550/The-Pragmatic-Programmer/Notes/0 Introduction.md

 ## Source Code and Other Resources

 - Most of the codes in this book is extraced from compilable code.
-- On the book website, you can find link for useful codes
+- On the book website, you can find links for useful codes

 This is a practical book, not theoritical